mattetti/wd-sinatra/README.md

 The `pre_dispatch_hook` is called just before the request is dispatched to the service implementation.
 This is where you might want to implement an authentication verification system for instance.

+The `post_dispatch_hook` is called, as you might have guessed it, after the response is dispatched but before it gets sent back to the client.

 These hooks have access to the entire request context, including the `service` being called.
 You can use the service `extra` option to set